Powerful inaction, conspicuous absence, bountiful void

 *

-Emptying is essential in learning
+Emptying is essential

 If you still see here an old joke, think again and understand the need to help people empty their bag and unlearn if they are to acquire something new from you.
 Unlearning is hard work.
+Causing it is the highest skill of a teacher.

 *